 What do nuns do?

-Two paths, one same surrender: active life and contemplative life
+Two paths, one and the same total self-gift: the active life and the contemplative life

 When someone asks “what do nuns do?”, the most honest answer would be:

-But behind those three words there is a whole life of devotion.
+But behind those three words lies an entire life of self-giving.

-Some do it in silence, within walls, and others in the midst of the noise of the world.
+Some do it in silence, within walls, and others amid the noise of the world.

 Both forms are two faces of the same love: Christ.